matthewmueller/c/Readme.md

 # c.js

-  multi-environment configuration for client and server
+  multi-environment configuration for server and client (with component, bower, etc.).
+Automatically defines getters for configuration.

 ## Installation